-One: The Doctor is always going out of his way to help the humans, and all of a sudden he’s defending robots that spent the episode trying to kill them?
+One: The Doctor is that he is always going out of his way to help victims, and all of a sudden he’s defending robots that spent the episode trying to kill these people?

-It doesn’t fit the Doctor’s character, thus causing a disconnect between writer and viewer.
+It doesn’t fit the Doctor’s character thus causing a disconnect between writer and viewer.
 This could be forgivable, but see point Three.